Eleanor spent the first few days of her marriage in almost constant motion.

 “How can we not be?”
 Henry laughed.
 “It is how God made us—to desire our wives.
 If a man could lie in bed with a woman with a body like yours, he’d be pretty obsessed, too.”

 Three hundred years of the kings of Gravonia failing to sire male heirs was also a major problem for the country.
 The kings of the past had had to provide dowries for their daughters, just to lure well-connected men in to marry them.
-By the time of Henry’s birth, the royal coffers were almost emptied to those ends, and everyone had been vastly relieved when Princess Cecily, though the younger of Andrew’s two surviving daughters, had borne two sons, Erich and Lionel, to Count von Arklow, a rich Gravonian nobleman.
+By the time of Henry’s birth, the royal coffers were almost emptied to those ends, and everyone had been vastly relieved with Princess Cecily, though the younger of Andrew’s two surviving daughters, had borne two sons, Erich and Lionel, to Count von Arklow, a rich Gravonian nobleman.
 Anne’s marriage to the immensely wealthy Danish Count von Falkenburg had produced the heir to the throne when Erich von Arklow was almost ten years old and had been Heir Presumptive his entire life.
-Henry’s birth—after almost twelve years of marriage for Anne and von Falkenburg—had been a blow to the von Arklows, particularly Countess Cecily, who apparently still believed her son was rightful heir to the throne.
+Henry’s birth—after almost twelve years of marriage for Anne and von Falkenburg—had been a blow to the von Arklows, particularly Countess Cecily, who apparently still believed her son was the rightful heir to the throne.

 She was thinking of how important it was that she produce a son when she felt Henry nuzzling her neck, and she looked at him—he was really so sweet, and so passionate…